GRIDAPPSD/Powergrid-Models/README.md

 * choose fuse current limits from standard fuse, recloser and breaker sizes
 * add margin to fuse current limits so they don't blow during steady state. _Note: This had to be redone because the new load voltage levels increased many of the component currents._
 * assign capacitor nominal voltages based on the nominal primary voltage
-* incorporate the [xy coordinates](http://emac.berkeley.edu/gridlabd/taxonomy_graphs/) from Michael A. Cohen _Note: The xy coordinates are used in GridLAB-D, CIM and OpenDSS, but not standalone GridLAB-D_
+* incorporate the [xy coordinates](http://emac.berkeley.edu/gridlabd/taxonomy_graphs/) from Michael A. Cohen _Note: The xy coordinates are used in GridAPPS-D, CIM and OpenDSS, but not standalone GridLAB-D_
 * remove assertion statements

-The solution results change, so GridLAB-D regression tests will continue using the original taxonomy feeders from the GridLAB-D repository.
+The solution results change, so GridLAB-D regression tests may continue using the original taxonomy feeders from the GridLAB-D repository.
 The updated taxonomy feeders are recommended for research projects, as the updates produce more realistic results, especially for voltage and overload questions.